rundeck/rundeck/docs/en/developer/05-logging-plugins.md

 When `retrieval` is needed:

-1. The `getState` method is called to determine if the plugin can retrieve the file
+1. The `isAvailable` method is called to determine if the plugin can retrieve the file
-2. If the state is `AVAILABLE`, then `retrieve` method is called.
+2. If the method returns true, then `retrieve` method is called.

 When `storage` is needed: